- camps host refugees from Western Sahara

-Algeria has hosted refugees from Western Sahara since 1975, one of the world’s most protracted refugee crises.
+Algeria has hosted refugees from disputed Western Sahara territory since 1975, in one of the world’s most protracted refugee crises.
 The Sahrawi refugees live in five camps near the town of Tindouf in Western Algeria, characterized by extreme heat and very low rainfall.
-The harsh and isolated desert environment limits livelihood and economic opportunities, leaving the refugees highly dependent on humanitarian assistance.
+The harsh and isolated desert limits livelihood and economic opportunities, leaving the refugees highly dependent on humanitarian assistance.

-Global acute malnutrition affects almost 8 percent of children aged 5 or less.
-The prevalence of anaemia is alarmingly high with more than half of children aged 5 or less and women of reproductive age affected, possibly indicating a dietary iron deficiency.
-In addition, poorly diversified diets and a lack of nutritional awareness result in overlapping nutritional problems including mineral and vitamin deficiencies and overweight/obesity in women.
+Global acute malnutrition affects almost 11 percent of children aged 6 months to 59 months.
+Anaemia affects more than half of children aged 6 months to 59 months, and women of reproductive age.
+Poor diets and lack of nutritional awareness result in problems including mineral and vitamin deficiencies and overweight/obesity in women.

-Despite continued negotiations, the political situation remains unsolved, so refugee camps have been the only alternative for Sahrawi refugees.
-The status quo has fueled frustration and disillusionment, especially among the young.
+The political situation remains unsolved, so refugee camps have been the only alternative for Sahrawi refugees.
+The status quo has fuelled frustration and disillusionment, especially among young people.

 What the World Food Programme is doing in Algeria

-WFP distributes almost 134,000 in-kind rations to meet the basic food and nutritional needs of food insecure refugees.
-The diversified food basket consists of between six and nine commodities and includes several types of cereals, pulses, sugar, vegetable oil and blended food for an overall caloric value of 2,100 calories per person per day.
-The food is distributed through 116 distribution points in all five camps.
+WFP distributes almost 134,000 rations to meet the basic food and nutritional needs of food insecure refugees.
+The food basket includes several types of cereals, pulses, sugar, vegetable oil and blended food, distributed through 116 distribution points in all five camps.

-To encourage children to enroll in, and attend school, WFP provides daily mid-morning snacks – in the form of milk and fortified biscuits– to around 40,000 children in all 31 kindergartens, 26 primary schools, 10 intermediary schools, 10 special needs centers and five koranic schools in the camps.
-WFP also rehabilitates and constructs school kitchens and stores.
+To encourage children to enrol in and attend school, WFP provides daily mid-morning snacks nutritious gofio porridge (made from gofio, dried skimmed milk, vitamin-enriched oil and sugar) plus high-energy biscuits to around 40,000 children in all 31 kindergartens, 26 primary schools, 10 intermediary schools, 10 special-needs centres and five koranic schools in the camps.
+WFP also restores and constructs school kitchens and stores.

-WFP also implements complementary activities that improve Sahrawi refugees’ food security and nutrition, by providing them with livelihood opportunities in the refugee camps.
-The new resilience approach includes activities, such as green fodder production using low-tech hydroponics and a fish farm.
+WFP also implements activities to improve Sahrawi refugees’ food security and nutrition, by providing them with livelihood opportunities in the refugee camps.
+The resilience approach includes activities, such the fish farm and the integrated & sustainable farming project which includes management of camel, sheep and goats.
+WFP is reaching 3,200 direct and 35,200 indirect beneficiaries of the resilience activities.